 This warranty is valid for the original retail purchaser from the date of initial retail purchase and is not transferable.
 Keep the original sales receipt.
 Proof of purchase is required to obtain warranty performance.
-BRK dealers, service centers, or retail stores selling BRK products do not have the right to alter, modify or any way change the terms and conditions of this warranty.
+Dealers, service centers, or retail stores selling this product do not have the right to alter, modify or any way change the terms and conditions of this warranty.
+In new construction, if your smoke alarms were installed by a contractor, this warranty is valid for the homeowner at the time of installation from the date of original installation and is not transferable.

-This warranty does not cover normal wear of parts or damage resulting from any of the following: negligent use or misuse of the product, use on improper voltage or current, use contrary to the operating instructions, disassembly, repair or alteration by anyone other than BRK or an authorized service center.
-Further, the warranty does not cover acts of God, such as fire, flood, hurricanes and tornadoes or any batteries that are included with this unit.

-BRK shall not be liable for any incidental or consequential damages caused by the breach of any express or implied warranty.
-Except to the extent prohibited by applicable law, any implied warranty of merchantability or fitness for a particular purpose is limited in duration for to the duration of the above warranty.
-Some states, provinces, or jurisdictions do not allow the exclusion or limitation of incidental or consequential damages or limitations on how long an implied warranty lasts, so the above limitations or exclusion may not apply to you.
-This warranty gives you specific legal rights, and you may also have other rights that vary from state to state, or province to province.
+This warranty does not cover normal wear of parts or damage resulting from any of the following: negligent use or misuse of the product, use on improper voltage, current or battery, use contrary to the operating instructions, disassembly, repair or alteration by anyone other than BRK Brands, Inc. Further, the warranty does not cover acts of God, such as fire, flood, hurricanes and tornadoes.
+BRK Brands, Inc. shall not be liable for any incidental or consequential damages caused by the breach of any express or implied warranty.
+Except to the extent prohibited by applicable law, any implied warranty of merchantability or fitness for a particular purpose is limited in duration for 10 years.
+Some states, provinces, or jurisdictions do not allow the exclusion or limitation of incidental or consequential damages or limitations on how long an implied warranty lasts, so the above limitations or exclusions may not apply to you.
+This warranty gives you specific legal rights, and you may also have other rights that vary from state to state, or province to province the province. province to province.